Search Engine

 ' and press 'Enter'.

-Operators and wildcard characters are useful when searching for data or records throughout TASS.web.
+Operators and wildcard characters are helpful when searching for data or records throughout TASS.web.

-Where you wish to search with several search words, but where only part of these search words is known, you can combine the '*
+Where you wish to search with several search words, but where only part of these search words are known, you can combine the 'and

-For example, to find records where the surname begins with 'Be...' and the town/suburb begins with 'Padd...', enter the search as 'be*
+To find Parent Records where the surname is 'Bell' and the town/suburb begins with 'Padd...', enter the search as 'bell and

 padd*